dataunity/kengin-website/index.md

 - it supports many targets (e.g. WASM)
 - it has a great package manager (Cargo) which helps with a loosely coupled project
 - it's a well designed language with a great community

+# When can I use Kengin
+Kengin is undergoing development.
+The initial focus is on creating an incrediably efficient underlying data flow.

+We anticipate the initial beta release to go public in Autumn 2021.
+Please check back often for updates!